LONGSTRING

 LONGSTRING PRINT [#n,] src%() [;]

-Prints the longstring stored in ‘src%()’ to the file or COM port opened as ‘#n’.
-If ‘#n’ is not specified the output will be sent to the console.
-Add a semi-colon to supress CR/LF.
+Prints the longstring stored in 'src%()' to the file or COM port opened as '#n'.
+If '#n' is not specified the output will be sent to the console.
+Add a semi-colon to suppress CR/LF.

-LONGSTRING RIGHT dest%(), src%(), nbr
+LONGSTRING REPLACE dest%(), src%(), old$, new$